-A report by the Council of Europe’s European Commission against Racism and Intolerance (ECRI) calls on Germany to step up their efforts to prevent and counter extremism and neo-Nazism and to ensure that evidence of online hate speech is transmitted to the police.
-It furthermore recommends to strengthen existing equality bodies, speed-up the updating of the National Action Plan on Integration and establish counselling services for intersex children and their parents.
+A new report calls on Germany to step up efforts to prevent and counter extremism and neo-Nazism and to ensure that evidence of online hate speech is transmitted to the police.
+The European Commission against Racism and Intolerance (ECRI) also recommends strengthening existing equality bodies and speeding-up the updating of the National Action Plan on Integration, as well as setting up counselling services for intersex children and their parents.

 Since its previous report in 2013, ECRI welcomes efforts that Germany has made to fight racism and discrimination.
 The report notes that “Germany warmly welcomed an extraordinarily large number of asylum seekers in 2015” and “invested many resources” in their inclusive integration.
-Several core integration indicators improved and the enrolment rate of children with migration backgrounds into kindergarten for example increased to 84%.
-The report praises the fact that German officials, including Chancellor Angela Merkel have publicly spoke out against hate speech and called on social networks to enforce their guidelines on removing hate speech.
-The 2018 Network Enforcement Act obliges big social networks to remove hate speech “in clear cases within 24 hours” and the most serious forms of hate speech disappeared from the large social media platforms.
+Several core integration indicators improved.
+The kindergarten enrolment rate of children with migration backgrounds increased to 84%, for example.
+The report praises the fact that German officials, including Chancellor Angela Merkel, have publicly spoken out against hate speech and called on social networks to enforce their guidelines on removing hate speech.
+The 2018 Network Enforcement Act obliges large social networks to remove hate speech “in clear cases within 24 hours” and the most serious forms of hate speech have disappeared from the large social media platforms.

-Among the 15 recommendations to the German authorities, two should be implemented as a priority and will be the subject to a follow-up by ECRI within two years:
+Among 15 recommendations to the German authorities, two should be implemented as a priority and will be subject to a follow-up by ECRI within two years.